kidusmik/Simple-JWT-API/README.md

 ## Dockerizing

-The app can be containerized usaiang Docker and can be tested before deployment.
+The app can be containerized using Docker and can be tested before deployment.

 1. Containerize the app